GillesFischerSorbonne/telofinder/doc/index.rst

     default = 0.8

   -s, --nb_scanned_nt
     number of nucleotides scanned in sliding window starting from each sequence extrimity.
-If set to -1, the whole sequence will be scanned.
+If set to -1, the whole sequence will be scanned, default = 20 000 bp

-Telofinder outputs a directory called 'telofinder_results' including 3 csv and 2 bed files containing the telomere calls and their coordinates, either as raw output or after merging consecutive calls

 Help
 =====